I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfrequest/nf-wdfrequest-wdfrequestretrieveactivityid.md

 ## -remarks
-Requests reflected from kernel mode have an activity identifier available only if the Kernel Trace provider is enabled or if the UMDF driver called <a href="wdf.wdfrequestsetactivityid">WdfRequestSetActivityId</a> after receiving the request.
-For more information about Event Tracing for Windows (ETW), see <a href="etw.event_tracing_portal">Event Tracing</a>.
+Requests reflected from kernel mode have an activity identifier available only if the Kernel Trace provider is enabled or if the UMDF driver called <a href="..\wdfrequest\nf-wdfrequest-wdfrequestsetactivityid.md">WdfRequestSetActivityId</a> after receiving the request.
+For more information about Event Tracing for Windows (ETW), see <a href="https://msdn.microsoft.com/3de69436-671b-46a2-8d92-4eb3af2a4233">Event Tracing</a>.

-Requests initiated by the UMDF driver have an activity identifier available only if the UMDF driver previously called  <a href="wdf.wdfrequestsetactivityid">WdfRequestSetActivityId</a>.
+Requests initiated by the UMDF driver have an activity identifier available only if the UMDF driver previously called  <a href="..\wdfrequest\nf-wdfrequest-wdfrequestsetactivityid.md">WdfRequestSetActivityId</a>.

-The framework does not clear a request's activity identifier when the driver calls <a href="wdf.wdfrequestreuse">WdfRequestReuse</a>.
+The framework does not clear a request's activity identifier when the driver calls <a href="..\wdfrequest\nf-wdfrequest-wdfrequestreuse.md">WdfRequestReuse</a>.

-For more information about activity identifiers, see <a href="wdf.using_activity_identifiers">Using Activity Identifiers</a>.
+For more information about activity identifiers, see <a href="https://msdn.microsoft.com/2B70953F-5192-4654-9506-6A84373D20B4">Using Activity Identifiers</a>.

 ## -requirements